HubRise/website/content/apps/catalog-manager/en/connect-hubrise.md

 ![Catalog Manager Block](./images/008-2x-connections.png)

-For more information on how to connect, block and disconnect an app on HubRise, refer to the HubRise Help page [Apps and Connections](https://www.hubrise.com/docs/connections).
+For more information on how to connect, block and disconnect an app on HubRise, refer to our online Help page [Apps and Connections](/docs/connections).